-EU residents must be given the choice to opt-in for each purpose that you’re processing their personal information.
+EU residents must be given the choice to opt-in for each purpose that you’re processing their personal data.
 For example, you can’t just start marketing to an email subscriber if they only opted in to receive your free guide and didn’t consent to your marketing campaigns.
-Which means you need to be very clear in terms of what you intend to do with their personal information from the outset.
+Which means you need to be very clear in terms of what you intend to do with their personal data from the outset.

-And an EU resident must take some action that reflects they have said: “Yes, you can process my personal information.”
+And an EU resident must take some action that reflects they have said: “Yes, you can process my personal data.”
 In the online space the most common example is a click-wrap agreement which requires the person to check a box or click a button to say: “Yes, I agree.”